oist/optinist/docs/tutorials.md

 ### SNAKEMANE and NWB SETTING

 SNAKEMAKE and NWB SETTING buttons are for parameters for snakemake and output NWB file.
-The pipeline construction of Optinist is based on [snakemake](https://snakemake.readthedocs.io/en/stable/), which is the pipeline controlling tool for python scripts.
+The pipeline construction of studio is based on [snakemake](https://snakemake.readthedocs.io/en/stable/), which is the pipeline controlling tool for python scripts.
 The SNAKEMAKE parameter setting is [explained bellow](#snakemake-settings).

 <br>
 <p align="left">
 <img width="400px" src="./_static/tutorials/fig13_nwbsnakemake.png" alt="Whole" />
 </p>

 NWB SETTING defines the metadata associated with the input data.
 By setting this, the output NWB file includes the information set here.
-The parameter you set here is only for your record and not used for the calculation inside OptiNiSt.
+The parameter you set here is only for your record and not used for the calculation inside studio.
 You can leave this as default.
-The details of NWB setting in OptiNiSt is [explained bellow](#nwb-settings).
+The details of NWB setting in studio is [explained bellow](#nwb-settings).
 Also, general info about NWB is [here](https://www.nwb.org/getting-started/).

 ### Time series analyses after ROI extraction
-OptiNiSt offers some basic time-series analysis functions.
-For example, event-triggered averaging can be applied to the ROI time-series data created by OptiNiSt.
+studio offers some basic time-series analysis functions.
+For example, event-triggered averaging can be applied to the ROI time-series data created by studio.
 Assuming that you have the result of ROI extraction, here explains how to create the pipeline.
 Because the ROI time-series is in NWB format, the hdf5 data node is appropriate as the input node.

 <br>
 <p align="left">
 <img width="200px" src="./_static/tutorials/fig12.00_hdfnode.png" alt="Whole" />
 </p>

 Add the hdf5 node to the field.
-Upload the data to the OPTINIST_DIR.
+Upload the data to the studio_DIR.
 In addition to UPLOAD and SELECT to assign the file, you need to indicate the position of the fluorescence data in the HDF5 structure (STRUCTURE button appeared after you SELECT HDF5).

 <br>
 <p align="left">
 <img width="200px" src="./_static/tutorials/fig12.01_hdfnode2.png" alt="Whole" />
 </p>

-NWB structure of Suite2P and CaImAn is different because OptiNiSt inherits each algorithm's original NWB output format.
+NWB structure of Suite2P and CaImAn is different because studio inherits each algorithm's original NWB output format.
 You will find the colums and rows are opposite between Suite2P outputs and CaImAn outputs.
 You can re-assign the rows and columns in the parameter setting of the analysis node.

 <br>
 <p align="left">